sarthkdobriyal/calender-app/README.md

 Functionalities ->
 - login/signup using email and password
 - logout functionality
+- Display all the events on the calendar
+- Easy to keep track of all your events
 - Add events to the calender with precise timings
 - Delete events from the calender
 - View events in a easy to understand manner